 The candidate will complete the dyslexia training module as required by Virginia Department of Education requirements.
 Passing score will be scanned into Canvas and Livetext.
-(MLO: E)
+(CLO: E)

 Reading for Virginia Educators Exam Documentation Assignment

 The candidate must submit registration or passing scores on the Reading for Virginia Educators Exam.
 Middle level education candidate must show appropriate Praxis II documentation only.
-(MLO: A, B, C, D, F, G)
+(CLO: A, B, C, D, F, G)